kubeshark/docs/src/pages/en/validation.md

 ## Conclusion

-When a pod is targetted with `--traffic-validation-file`, all requests and responses are checked against the rules listed in the `enforce-policy.yaml` file, and errors are listed in the **Rules** tab of the Kubeshark UI.
+When a pod is targeted with `--traffic-validation-file`, all requests and responses are checked against the rules listed in the `enforce-policy.yaml` file, and errors are listed in the **Rules** tab of the Kubeshark UI.
 Engineers can customize their `enforce-policy.yaml` file,